Nikitha-Pulluri/Interview-questions/Intro-call-questions/readme.md

 ### 👋 Tell Me About Yourself

 Hi, I'm Nikitha Pulluri.
-I’m a Data Engineer with over four years of experience building scalable data pipelines and working with cloud platforms like AWS, GCP, and Azure.
+I’m a Data Engineer with over four years of experience building scalable data pipelines and working with cloud platforms like AWS.
 I recently completed my Master’s in Information Technology and Management from Florida Atlantic University, where I also led a real-time data lake project using AWS services.

-Currently, I’m working at Medical Mutual, where I helped develop a resource onboarding platform using Snowflake and Matillion, improving onboarding efficiency by 25%.
+Currently, I’m working at Medical Mutual, where I helped develop a resource onboarding platform using Snowflake, improving onboarding efficiency by 25%.
 I’ve also built ETL pipelines using Python and Airflow, and worked on optimizing Snowflake queries for better performance.

 Before that, I worked at HDFC Bank in India, where I designed Spark-based pipelines and automated data validation using Airflow and Python, which really strengthened my experience in big data processing and real-time analytics.